heroku/cli/packages/spaces/README.md

   -s, --space=space      name of space to create
   -t, --team=team        team to use
-  --cidr=cidr            the RFC-1918 CIDR the space will use --data-cidr=data-cidr  the RFC-1918 CIDR that the space will use when peering with DoD's spaces --region=region        region name
+  --cidr=cidr            the RFC-1918 CIDR the space will use --data-cidr=data-cidr  the RFC-1918 CIDR used for Heroku Data resources for the space --region=region        region name

 DESCRIPTION